-$$f'(s) := (r(E) - r(s)) \cdot w{ub} + \sum{e \in E(s)} w(e)$$
+$$f'(s) := (r(E) - r(s)) \cdot w{ub} + \sum{e \in E(s)} w(e).$$

 Note that f'(s) equals f(s) if s describes a spanning tree.
-We shall see that the additional information concerning |E(s)| in the first fitness function f allows us to obtain better bounds.
+We shall see that the additional information concerning |E(s)| in the first fitness function f allows to obtain better bounds.

 The remainder of this section is structured as follows.
-After a simple inequality to bound probabilities we prove two propositions concerning the expected number of generations until a superset of a basis and a basis have been constructed.
+First we prove two propositions concerning the expected number of generations until a superset of a basis and a basis have been constructed.
 Then we present several propositions about basis transition properties which are needed to prove the main theorems of this section.